project-flogo/ml/examples/cnnUnitTest/README.md

 $ go run main.go
 ```

-Using your favorite method (I used Postman) to send the following data to localhost:8080/gaussian as the body of a POST request:
+Using your favorite method (I used Postman) to send the following data to localhost:8080/gaussian as the body of a POST request where the content type is set to JSON (in Postman this is under Headers):

 ```
 {